DataDog/documentation/content/en/serverless/configuration/_index.md

 ## Collect the request and response payloads

-<div class="alert alert-info">This feature is currently supported for Python, Node.js, Java, and .NET.</div>
+<div class="alert alert-info">This feature is currently supported for Python, Node.js, and .NET.</div>

 Datadog can [collect and visualize the JSON request and response payloads of AWS Lambda functions][5], giving you deeper insight into your serverless applications and helping troubleshoot Lambda function failures.